GENERAL TERMS AND CONDITIONS FOR THE DOCTORAL PROGRAMME IN DENTISTRY (PhD)

-The general admission requirements for the Doctoral Programme in Dental Medicine (PhD) are:
+The general admission requirements for the Doctoral Programme in Dentistry (PhD) are:

-(1) The successful completion of a relevant degree programme at a recognised domestic or international (EU or ENIC-NARIC equivalent) post-secondary educational institution.
+(1) Proof of completion of a relevant degree programme at a recognised domestic or international (EU or ENIC-NARIC equivalent) post-secondary educational institution.

-(2) Relevant degrees are those in the subjects of dentistry or medicine that qualify and permit the holder to practice medicine or dental medicine independently and without restriction are considered to be relevant.
+(2) Qualifications in the fields of dentistry or medicine that qualify and entitle students to practice medicine or dentistry independently and without restriction are considered to be relevant.

-(3) Additional qualifications may also be taken into consideration when awarding study places.
-These include achievements and work (e.g. theses, publications, book contributions, dissertations, patents and other completed advanced training and continuing education) that are related to the desired field of study.
-Such achievements are however only admissible for the programme in accordance with section 3 (2) of the Examination Regulations of the Doctoral Programme in Dental Medicine (PhD) of the Danube Private University.
+(3) Additional qualifications may be taken into account when allocating study places.
+This includes achievements and work (e.g. theses, publications, book contributions, dissertations, patents and completed advanced training and further education) that are related to the desired field of study.
+However, such achievements are only admissible for the programme in accordance with §3 (2) of the exam regulations for the Doctoral Programme in Dentistry (PhD) at Danube Private University.

-(5) The DPU will appoint a Dissertation Committee for the Doctoral Programme in Dental Medicine (PhD).
+(5) DPU will appoint a dissertation committee for the Doctoral Programme in Dentistry (PhD).
 It will consist of three members.
-One of the members should be from the University Board (project funding).
-The second member should be the director of the academic programme.
-The third member should be appointed by the Rector from the group of internal university professors.
-The decisions of the committee are taken by consensus (unanimously).
+One member is to be appointed from the University Board (project funding).
+The second member is the director of the academic programme.
+The third member is to be chosen by the Rector from the group of internal university professors.
+The decisions of the committee are made by consensus (unanimously).

-(6) Prospective candidates for the Doctoral Programme in Dental Medicine (PhD) of the Danube Private University should apply for admission by sending a written application with their curriculum vitae and qualifications certificates to the Rectorate of the DPU.
+(6) Prospective candidates for the Doctoral Programme in Dentistry (PhD) at DPU should apply for admission by submitting a written application, a personal CV and proof of qualification to the Rectorate of DPU.

-(7) Prospective candidates for the Doctoral Programme in Dental Medicine (PhD) of the Danube Private University may apply to the Rectorate for (1) a topic, (2) a specific university professor with authorization to teach (venia docendi) or (3) an own academic project/topic.
-Applications with an own academic project/topic should include a comprehensive literature list and research strategy.
+(7) Prospective candidates for the Doctoral Programme in Dentistry (PhD) at DPU can apply to the Rectorate for (1) a specific topic, (2) a specific university professor with authorisation to teach (venia docendi) or (3) their own academic project/topic.
+When applying with their own academic project/topic, the application should include a comprehensive literature overview and research strategy.

-(8) The Rectorate will check compliance with the formal admission criteria based on the submitted documents and forward the application documents to the director of the academic programme, who will pass them on to a suitable supervisor.
-The supervisor and director of the academic programme will decide on the qualification of the applicant and whether the application is accepted or rejected within eight weeks.
-If the application is accepted, the Rector will appoint the Dissertation Committee.
+(8) The Rectorate checks the submitted documents for compliance with the formal admission criteria and forwards the application documents to the director of the academic programme.
+Then the documents are forwarded to a suitable supervisor.
+In consultation with the director of the academic programme, the supervisor decides on the professional qualification of the applicant and whether the application is accepted or rejected.
+This decision takes place within 8 weeks.
+If the application is accepted, the Rector convenes the dissertation committee.

-(9) Prospective candidates, whose applications have been accepted, will be invited for an interview by the Rectorate.
-The interview will be conducted by the Dissertation Committee.
-The aim of the interview is to determine the personal and academic qualification of a prospective candidate for admission to the Doctoral Programme in Dental Medicine (PhD) of the DPU.
-The decision is taken unanimously.
-The Rectorate will notify the applicant of its decision in writing within four weeks.
+(9) Candidates whose applications have been accepted will be invited for an application interview by the Rectorate.
+The application interview is conducted by the dissertation committee.
+The aim of the interview is to determine the personal and academic qualification of a candidate for admission to the Doctoral Programme in Dentistry (PhD).
+The decision is made unanimously.
+The Rectorate will notify the candidate of its decision in writing within 4 weeks.

-(10) Successful applicants will prepare a project application for the planned dissertation with their supervisors within a period of max. six months from the successfully concluded interview.
+(10) Successful candidates will prepare a project application for the planned dissertation, together with their supervisors, within a maximum of 6 months from the successfully concluded interview.
 The application must state: